frank-SLR/tinyORA/README.md

-# TinyDB
+# TinyORA

-TinyDB is a small database engine.
+TinyORA is a small database engine.
 This doc explains the installation procedure.

 ---